Young Parents: Planning for finances in the now and future

-Furthermore, NAV planner allows you to set money goals for various milestones at various life stages, such as your kid(s)’ education.
+Furthermore, digibank allows you to set money goals for various milestones at various life stages, such as your kid(s)’ education.
 With each goal, the tool shows how it impacts your future cashflows and how far or close you are in your quest for financial freedom.

 5. Don’t neglect protection – check your insurance coverage

-In addition to helping you budget and grow your money, use NAV Planner to check on your insurance coverage!
+In addition to helping you budget and grow your money, you can also use the app to check on your insurance coverage!
 While insurance provides protection for unfortunate events such as accidents and illness, adequate coverage can really help to offset big medical bills.
 Particularly for parents of young kids, it would be a nightmare if there’s not enough financial support to take care of their needs — present and future.

-Along with the SGFindex enhancement, you can consolidate all your financial information in one place and view them at a glance.
+Consolidate all your financial information in one place and view them at a glance with digibank.
 Skip multiple logins to other financial accounts and simply access everything in one place easily and securely.
 Tracking your finances has never been easier!

 your finances with NAV Planner today